grebeard/lf-howto/README.md

 # How to move from ranger to lf

 tldr;
-Moving from ranger to the more modern terminal file manager lf requires some configuration steps if you wish for similar behavior.
+Moving from ranger to the more modern terminal file manager [lf](https://github.com/gokcehan/lf) requires some configuration steps if you wish for similar behavior.
 This page explains how this can be achived and provides example configuration files that implement a more ranger like behavior in lf.

+Update: This guide has moved to the lf project wiki https://github.com/gokcehan/lf/wiki/Ranger

 ## Why? ##